KxSystems/docs/docs/ref/dotq.md

 -   `y` is a filepath
 -   `z` is an integer

 loops over file `y`, grabs `z`-sized lumps of complete `"\n"` delimited records, applies `x` to each record, and returns the size of the file as given by [`hcount`](hcount.md).
-This enables you to implement a streaming algorithm for various purposes such as converting a large compressed CSV file into an on-disk kdb+ database without holding the data in memory all at once.
+This enables you to implement a streaming algorithm for various purposes such as converting a large CSV file into an on-disk kdb+ database without holding the data in memory all at once.

 `.Q.fsn` is almost identical to `.Q.fs` but takes an extra argument `z`, the size in bytes that chunks will be read in.
 This is particularly useful for balancing load speed and RAM usage.